ThaoPhia/MailerLiteAPI/readme.md

 This application requires LAMP.
 So I assume you already have something setup on your local computer.

 * Download or pull this repository.
-* Create a new databae call "mailerite"
+* Create a new database call "mailerite"
 * Open file "mailerlite.sql", then copy/paste the query statements to create the tables.
 * Open file "bootstrap.php", then change the database username & password accordingly.
 * The application folder is where you need to point your config.
 Another option is to open a terminal and type the following code...
 This assume you have cd to project folder.